By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-This does not mean that if your child is smoking weed or drinking a few beers that there is someone who can lock them up to prevent them doing drugs.
+This does not mean that if your child is smoking weed or drinking a few beers that there is someone who can lock them up to prevent them from doing drugs.

 In most areas, there is no way to detain a kid for very long even when the parents want them locked up.
 A few places may let you turn them in as incorrigible but the number of places that will do that is getting very small.

 Watching a child full-time is a difficult job.
 If they are abusing substances keeping them locked up and away from drugs is a complicated task.
 The faculty can’t just hire anyone to do this and paying a professional for 24/7 treatment gets expensive.